StudyClubForSplunk/conf23/Phase_2_Scaling_Splunk.md

 sudo /opt/splunk-2/splunk/bin/splunk btool server list cluster debug | grep factor
 ```

+### We need to be able to assign ports for clustering
 ### Check what ports are in use by Splunk

 sudo lsof -i -P -n